What Is Zolpidem/Ambien Used For?

-Another long-term effect of Ambien is insomnia.
-Consequently, many sufferers increase the size of their doses as they become tolerant to the medication, way may lead to overdose.
+Another long-term effect of Ambien use is insomnia.
+Consequently, many sufferers increase the size of their doses as they become tolerant to the medication, which may lead to overdose.

-An overdose may present as extreme drowsiness or loss of consciousness.
+An overdose may present as extreme drowsiness or a loss of consciousness.

 Once dependence takes hold, it can be extremely difficult to stop using without help because of the potential severity of the withdrawal syndrome.

-Those who use the medication for a longer period can suffer from withdrawal symptoms after discontinuing the medication.
+Those who use the medication for a longer period can suffer from withdrawal symptoms after discontinuing Ambien use.
 These withdrawal symptoms can be quite dangerous and can include:2

 - Nausea and vomiting.